Fermiac/woocommerce-siftscience/README.md

 To do this:
 - Add `define('WP_SIFTSCI_DEV', 'http://localhost:8085/app.js');` either at the top of the main plugin file, or in wp-config.php
-- In the siftscience plugin folder run: `npm start`
+- In the Sift plugin folder run: `npm start`

 The Webpack server will start up and automatically refresh every time you edit your js code.